 - Unsecured loan.
 You might be able to find an unsecured loan with a good interest rate to suit your needs.
-It’s unlikely you’ll be able to borrow as much as with a secured loan, but there’s no possibility of repossession.
+It’s unlikely you’ll be able to borrow as much as with a secured loan, but then there is no debt secured on your property.

 - Equity release.
-This option is only available if you are over 55.
-With equity release a lump sum is paid by the lender who, in return, takes possession of a percentage of your home, and get their money back when your house is sold or when you die.
+This option is normally only available if you are over 55.
+With equity release, a lump sum is paid by the lender who.
+There are no repayments and the interest is rolled up ontop of what was borrowed.
+The lenders gets their money back when your house is sold or when you pass away.

 Can I pay off a secured loan early?

-You can pay off your loan early, but some lenders may issue a penalty for early payments because they will not be collecting the interest they expected.
+Yes, you can pay off your loan early.
+Some lenders may charge a small fee as they will not be collecting the all interest they expected.
 Take this into account when speaking to a loan broker, like Loan.co.uk, about potential lenders.

 What happens if I can’t repay?